Birdwatching in Kerala: A for Asian Koel, B for Barbette …

 We entered the main gate and I distinctly remember falling in love with the view inside – huge bamboo groves, a small bridge over a river, and a Kingfisher perched atop a lone shoot jutting out of the river.
 It was almost like a dream.
 We then drove into the homestay.
-It felt a little noisier and crowded than we had pictured.
-And we were told this is not Bird Song!
+It felt noisier and more crowded than we had pictured.
+Fortunately, we were told this is not Bird Song!

 Bird Song Homestay

 It was a sigh of relief as we backed our car and headed to the end of the road.
-There was an exotic board of the Ceylon Frogmouth Owl, and how it was extinct till it was revived in this very Sanctuary.
-We turned the corner and saw the bright orange building of Bird Song Homestay, standing out like a candy in the green surroundings.
+There was an exotic board of the Ceylon Frogmouth Owl, and how it was extinct until it was revived in this very sanctuary.
+We turned the corner and saw the bright orange building of Birdsong Homestay, standing out like a candy in the green surroundings.
 My husband jumped out with his camera as soon as we parked the car beside a mini butterfly farm that they had going on in the garden.

 The two-floored house is quite basic.
 Vinod’s family lives on the ground floor, which is a bit sunken, like a semi-basement.
 A staircase leads down to the backyard, which was pretty with a small farm and a little pathway to the river.
 A pair of Brahminy Kites had adopted the homestay and would fly around surveying the property.
 One of them was a rescue bird with an injured wing.
 There was also another couple, a certain Mr. Orange Hornbill & Mrs. Grey Hornbill perched ostentatiously atop another tree nearby.

-The first floor is two rooms leading to an open balcony with a dining table and some easy chairs to relax in.
-Food is served in open balcony for the guests in both rooms.
+The first floor has two rooms leading to an open balcony with a dining table and some easy chairs to relax in.
+Food is served in the open balcony for the guests in both rooms.

 By the time we settled in our room, there was some piping hot black tea on the table and yummy pakoras.
 We relaxed and attuned ourselves to the chirpy neighborhood right in the middle of a virgin forest territory.
 Though this was a buffer zone, it didn’t have any noises around, and all you have to do is look for birds and start your countdown!